nemper/ai-tools/meeting-rec-summ/README.md

 Please note that this code relies on LangSmith and OpenAI APIs for text summarization and transcription.
 Proper setup and configuration of environment variables are essential for the code to function correctly.

----

-You can include this description at the beginning of your script or in the README to provide users with an understanding of the purpose and usage of your "Text Summarization Tool" code.